 Puppet Arts Theatre reminds us of the importance of sharing this holiday season with their production of Junie B. Jones in Jingle Bells, Batman Smells!
 After the 9:30 performance has ended, an encore performance will begin at 11:00.

 Mississippi Arts Commission invests in our state’s makers through a variety of grant programs supporting nonprofit organizations, educational institutions, and individual artists.
 Are you an organization or a professional artist looking to fund your project?

 JACKSON, MISS. – Nov.
-6, 2017 – As part of Mississippi’s bicentennial celebration, the Mississippi Arts Commission, in partnership with the B. B. King Museum, will present the photography exhibit “Material Culture in the Delta” from Nov.
-17 to Nov.
-30, 2017, at the B. B. King Museum in Indianola, Miss.
-Exhibit photographs were taken […]
+30, 2017 – As part of Mississippi’s bicentennial celebration, the Mississippi Arts Commission, in partnership with Tougaloo College, will present the photography exhibit “Music and Dance in Central Mississippi” from Dec.
+7, 2017, through Feb.
+16, 2018, at the first floor gallery of the Bennie G. Thompson Academic and Civil Rights […]

 Go make Mississippi.